 - In a large bowl, whisk together wet ingredients.
+Make sure the honey is completely dissolved.
 Then, slowly add dry ingredients to wet until your dough is formed.
-The dough may seem crumbly at first, but continue to knead dough together until it forms a ball.
+The dough may seem crumbly at first, but continue to knead the dough together until it forms a ball.
 It helps if you use your hands.

-- Create a ball with your dough and wrap with plastic wrap and place in refrigerator for 30 minutes.
+- Create a ball with your dough and wrap it with plastic wrap and then place it into the refrigerator for 30 minutes to chill.

-- Once dough has cooled.
-Remove from fridge and sprinkle coconut flour onto a hard, cool surface.
-Then, use a rolling pin to roll out dough so that it's around 1/4 of an inch thick.
+- Once the dough has chilled, remove it from the fridge and sprinkle coconut flour onto a hard, cool surface.
+Then, use a rolling pin to roll out dough so that it's around 1/4-inch thick.
 If it's sticking, sprinkle on some more coconut flour.

 - Use small/medium cookie cutters to create sugar cookie cut outs.
-Place on parchment paper.
-Don't worry about spacing too much, the cookies will not expand that much.
+Then, transfer cookies to the parchment paper.
+Don't worry about spacing too much as the cookies will not expand that much.

-- Bake at 350ºF for 8-10 minutes or until cookies begin to brown.
+- Bake healthy sugar cookies at 350ºF for 8-10 minutes or until cookies begin to turn golden brown.

-- Let cool for at least 30 minutes before frosting.
+- Transfer cookies to a wire rack to cool for at least 30 minutes before frosting.

 For the Icing